 Start your cultural weekend with a visit to Basilica of Our Lady with a massive Medieval westwork at its front.
 Stroll through its cobbled streets to the Vrijthof Square then and go to the Museum aan het Vrijthof.
 Medieval Basilica of Saint Servatius and Sint-Janskerk are at the same square.
 Walk around the old city walls, take a look at the Hell’s Gate and go to the Céramique neighbourhood.
 Finish your weekend with paying a visit to a beautiful bookstore located at the former Dominican Church.

 *How to get there: You can easily travel to Maastricht by a train from Amsterdam.
-It departs a few times per day and it will take you a bit more then 2 hours to get there.
+It departs a few times per day, and it will take you a bit more than 2 hours to get there.

 *Read more about this Europe weekend trip: Maastricht Travel Guide